Digital Well-Being for the Whole Family

 It’s no secret that children today are exposed to technology early and often.
-While technology can be a channel for learning essential critical thinking skills, developing healthy digital habits is just as important.
+While technology can be a channel for learning essential critical thinking skills, developing healthy habits for digital well-being is just as important.
 We encourage parents to be part of that process—and not just set rules.
-Here are our top five tips to get you and your family off on the right foot with good technology habits:
+Here are our top five tips to get you and your family off on the right foot with good technology habits.

 2. Be safe and savvy—Safety starts early.
 Around age 6, begin to talk with your child about internet dangers and safe behaviors.
 Discuss the importance of passwords and maintaining privacy.
 Bookmark kid-friendly websites that teach safe usage and encourage open and honest conversations about kid’s experiences online.
 Commonsense.org has a great list of kid-friendly browsers and search engines to help kids get comfortable with the internet, safely.